malleable-systems/malleable.systems/content/blog/digest-2020.md

 2020 was quite a draining year, and I found it hard to have energy for new efforts.
 I imagine many people may have gone through something similar.
 I've got big plans for 2021, and I bet many of you do as well.
-I hope the world state will allow us all to follow thorough on our dreams of malleability in the new year.
+I hope the world state will allow us all to follow through on our dreams of malleability in the new year.

 [catalog]: {{< relref "/catalog/_index.md" >}}